 - ClearPoint: This Atlanta-based company is one of the best.
 ClearPoint offers credit counseling and can help you set up a debt management program.
 They have low fees and useful resources, and the first credit counseling session is free.
 They can meet with you online, so services are available nationwide.

 - AAA Fair Credit Foundation: Based in Salt Lake City, Utah, this company offers financial counseling for housing, student loans, and payday loans.
 They also help people create debt management plans in Arkansas, California, Florida, Georgia, Louisiana, Texas, and Utah.
 For those in the Salt Lake City area, they also offer educational events on debt management.
-Educational programs may also be live streamed and thereby available to those who live elsewhere.
+Educational programs may also be shown live online and thereby available to those who live elsewhere.

 - Credit.org: Since 1974, this company has educated consumers on bankruptcy, reverse mortgages, and debt management.
 Call 800-431-8157 to get started and speak to a counselor, or sign up for a debt management plan.
 Many services are free, and most are offered by phone or in person (and, some are also available online).
 Credit.org serves clients nationwide.

 When you meet with a counselor, bring or have available info about your household income, like paycheck stubs; about your expenses, like household bills or food and transportation estimates; and about your debts, such as credit card bills.
 Be honest about your situation.
 After reviewing your finances, the counselor will advise you on a budget designed to pay off your debts as soon as possible.